CATA 101 - Fundamentals of Communication

 Discussion Task - Observe the non-verbal behavior of others around you for a day or two.
 Be prepared to discuss your observations

 1. Note at least one example of non-verbal behavior used for each of the 5 functions (in B. above).
-Identify each example as Icon or Index or Symbol.
-Write this out and be prepared to turn it in.
+Write this out and be prepared to turn it in if you want extra credit homework points.

-2. Note at least one example of non-verbal behavior illustrating each of the 5 types of kenesic codes above.
+2. Be prepared to identify at least one example of non-verbal behavior illustrating each of the 5 types of kenesic codes above.

-4. Describe one instance in which you were mislead by nonverbal cues.
+3. Describe one instance in which you were misled by nonverbal cues.